jepsen-io/jepsen/doc/plan.md

 - Port pure-insert from Cockroach into core
 - Port comments from Cockroach into core (better name?)
 - Port other Hermitage tests to Jepsen?

+## Github
+- Add a travisCI integration for PRs and wherever else is appropriate.